 If you take 40 mg/mL of Copaxone, you can take the missed dose as usual the next day.
 You will need to take your next dose at least 48 hours later.
 This means you may not be able to continue your usual dosing schedule until the following week.

-For example, if you take Copaxone on Monday, Wednesday, and Friday, but you miss your dose on Monday, take your missed dose on Tuesday.
+For example, if you take Copaxone on Monday, Wednesday, and Friday but miss your dose on Monday, take your missed dose on Tuesday.
 You can take your next dose 48 hours later, on Thursday.
 You can take your third dose for the week on Saturday.
-The following week, you can return to your normal Monday, Wednesday, and Friday dosing schedule.
+You can return to your usual Monday, Wednesday, and Friday dosing schedule the following week.

 What you can do